mdelobelle/metadatamenu/docs/fields.md

 - Note modal: open field modal
 - Dataview table: open field modal
 - Inline value suggestor: choose a value from the list, type a comma to add another value...

+## Media
+A type that accepts an internal link to a media file in your vault
+### options
+You can define :
+- the folders where your media files are located
+- the embed size for images
+- display the media modal search as list or cards (gallery style)

+## MultiMedia
+Multiple media files

 ## Lookup